7 clinical trial advertising sample ideas

 Before choosing ad designs for your trial, research your patient population.
 For example, lupus is two to three times more common among women of color, so it makes sense to include plenty of options that reflect those demographics in your IRB submission packet.
 Be careful about your ad copy on Facebook, though – it shouldn't refer directly to personal attributes.

 Facebook and other ad platforms offer a variety of ad types to choose from, such as stories, videos, carousels, and graphics.
 Stories are commonly used on Facebook and Instagram and are easily shareable.
 Video ads can help explain the clinical trial process more, or share an endorsement from a patient.
 Carousel ads can be an engaging way to list benefits of participating.

 Reach patients who are searching for trial opportunities.

 Paid search ads can be a great way to connect with patients who are actively looking for clinical trials.
 Include outreach copy that uses the same keywords patients would use when searching.
 If you target keywords that aren't clinical trial-specific, it's important to make it clear in your ad that you're advertising a clinical trial.
-Otherwise, you may waste spend on patients who are looking for something different, such as general information about the condition.
+Otherwise, you may waste your spending budget on patients who are looking for something different, such as general information about the condition.

 Looking for more clinical trial advertising support?
 Download our case studies to see how Antidote help you meet and exceed your clinical trial timelines.